amygdala/tensorflow-workshop/workshop_sections/word2vec/README.md

 You can run the following command *using either local or cloud data files* to train your model.

+NOTE: The unnamed parameter `--` seperates user program args from `gcloud` args.
+Arguments after `--` are passed through to the user's program and ignored by `gcloud`.

 ```
 gcloud beta ml local train \
     --package-path word2vec \